NYUDataBootcamp/Book/packages.md

 * Redundancy.
 What happens if we issue an import statement twice?
 Answer:  Nothing, no harm done.

 * Jokes.
-These are programmer jokes, which might be a contradiction in terms, but try them and see what happens:
+These are programmer jokes, which some might see as a contradiction, but try them and see what happens:

   ```python
   import this